AlibabaCloudDocs/oss/intl.en-US/API Reference/LiveChannel-related operations/PutLiveChannel.md

 # PutLiveChannel

-Before uploading audio or video data to OSS through the RTMP protocol, you must use PutLiveChannel to create a LiveChannel.
-PutLiveChannel returns a URL used to push streams through the RTMP protocol and a URL used to play the uploaded data.
+You must call this operation to create a LiveChannel before you upload audio and video data by using the RTMP protocol.
+The response to a PutLiveChannel request includes the URL used to ingest a stream to the LiveChannel and the URL used to play the stream ingested to the LiveChannel.

-You can use the URLs returned by PutLiveChannel to push streams and play the uploaded data.
-In addition, you can perform operations on the created LiveChannel, such as query the stream pushing status, query stream pushing records, or disable stream pushing.
+**Note:** You can use the returned URLs to ingest and play streams.
+In addition, you can perform operations based on the returned LiveChannel name, such as query stream ingesting status, query stream ingesting records, and disable stream ingesting.

-## Request syntax
+## Request structure

 ```
-PUT /ChannelName?live HTTP/1.1
+PUT /ChannelName? live HTTP/1.1
 Host: BucketName.oss-cn-hangzhou.aliyuncs.com
 Date: GMT date
 Content-Length: Size
 Authorization: SignatureValue
-<?xml version="1.0" encoding="UTF-8"?>
+<? xml version="1.0" encoding="UTF-8"? >
 <LiveChannelConfiguration>
   <Description>ChannelDescription</Description>
   <Status>ChannelStatus</Status>